wmaynard/platform-common/CREATING_SERVICES.md

 	  }
 	}

-If you want manual control over data parsing, you can use the Controller's property `Body` to manually extract values.

 ## Test the API

 We're now ready to test the API!
-Run the project in debug mode and create a collection of endpoints for each of the four in our `PetController`.
+Run the project in debug mode and create a collection of endpoints in Postman for each of the four in our `PetController`.

 ## Creating Custom Exceptions